 Photo Credit: Muskoka Lakes Farm & Winery

 Choose between 5 spectacular trails, uniquely varied in difficulty and length.
 Snowshoeing is the perfect winter activity: immerse yourself in stunning snowy scenery while getting some exercise!
+This year, they even have a night snowshoeing trail open on Saturdays.
 Grab your friends and explore 10 km of groomed trails.
 Rentals are available.

-Bog to Bottle, certified “Canadian Signature Experience” by the Canadian Tourism Commission is a novel experience that will expand your knowledge on Canada’s native fruit: the cranberry.
-Enjoy an intimate tour followed by a wine tasting with the Muskoka Lakes farm and winery fine wines!
+Bog to Bottle, certified “Canadian Signature Experience” by the Canadian Tourism Commission, is a novel experience that will expand your knowledge of Canada’s native fruit: the cranberry.
+Enjoy an intimate tour followed by a wine tasting with the Muskoka Lakes farm and fine wines winery!

 Muskoka Lakes farm and winery loves to experiment with the wonderful taste of cranberries, especially through winter offerings.
-Choose a tasty mulled wine, concocted out of Cranberry Blueberry Wine and Mrs. J’s mulled spice mix, guaranteed will warm up your soul.
+Choose a tasty mulled wine concocted out of Cranberry Blueberry Wine and Mrs. J’s mulled spice mix, guaranteed to warm up your soul.
 Or opt for a classic hot apple cider, americano, espresso or cappuccino!
 Indulge in the desserts, cheese choices or a hot bowl of soup.

 Plan Your Trip – Winter at Johnston’s Cranberry Marsh:

-Always call, or check their web/social media pages to see whether conditions are ideal/trails open if you are going to try outdoor activities.
+Always call or check their web/social media pages to see whether conditions are ideal/trails open if you try outdoor activities.

 When:

-Snowshoe: Open when there is sufficient snow on the ground, but conditions on the ground can vary from powder fresh snow to hard-packed, icy patches.
+Snowshoe: Open when sufficient snow is on the ground, but conditions can vary from powder-fresh snow to hard-packed, icy patches.

 Trail Hours (once operational) & Weather Permitting: